CPALMS Logo Generated on 9/17/2025 at 6:16 PM

 • x −3 is the same as −3 + 2x

-• Students may incorrectly oversimplify a problem by circling the numbers, underlining the question, boxing in key words, and try to eliminate information that is important to the context.
-This process can cause students to not be able to comprehend the context or the situation (MTR.2.1, MTR.4.1, MTR.5.1, MTR.7.1).
+• Students may oversimplify a problem by using the process of circling the numbers, underlining the question, boxing in keywords, and trying to eliminate information without considering the context (MTR.2.1, MTR.4.1, MTR.5.1, MTR.7.1).

 • What do you know from the problem?